Person–environment fit: Person–person fit

+Person–skill fit

+Person–skill fit, or PS-Fit, is defined as the fit between a set of required skills of internal/external workers and a variety of diverse tasks that should be performed by the organization in new work environments.

+The person–skill fit model is specifically relevant for firms that seek to improve their dynamic alignment with new forms of work resulting from recent changes in labor market, such as Gig Work, Freelancer work, Temporary work, International organization work and Remote work that was boosted during the COVID-19 pandemic.
+PS-Fit aims at helping organizations in their efforts to transition from conventional management practices to new management implementations to achieve improved outcomes in modern dynamic environments.

 Antecedents

 Training and development

 Training and development on the job can be used to update or enhance skills or knowledge so employees are more in tune with the requirements and demands of their jobs, or to prepare them to make the transition into new ones.
 Training can be used as a socialization method, or as a way of making the employee aware of the organization's desired values, which would aid in increasing person–organization fit.
 As people learn about the organization they are working for through either company-initiated or self-initiated socialization, they should be able to be more accurate in their appraisal of fit or misfit.
 Furthermore, there is evidence that employees come to identify with their organization over time by mirroring its values, and socialization is a critical part of this process.

 Performance appraisal

 In the workplace, performance appraisal and recognition or rewards can be used to stimulate skill-building and knowledge enhancement, which would thereby enhance person–job fit.
 Expanding upon this notion, Cable and Judge (1994) showed that compensation systems have a direct effect on job search decisions, and additionally, the effects of compensation systems on job search decisions are strengthened when the applicant's personality characteristics fit with the various components of the compensation system.
 When an employer's aim is to strengthen person–organization fit, they can use performance appraisal to focus on an employee's value and goal congruence, and ensure the individual's goals are in line with the company's goals.

 On a group-level, organizations could evaluate the achievement of a group or team goal.
 Recognizing and supporting this achievement would build trust in the idea that everyone is contributing to the collective for the greater good, and aid in increasing person–group fit.